 WP RSS Aggregator is a free plugin that lets you bring in feeds from outside sources and post them in a post or page using shortcodes.
 Using premium features you can create posts automatically, filter by keywords, include thumbnails, categories, and full text, add the feeds to widgets, and have it create new content based on the feeds that are unique and readable.

 Creating a New Feed

 Once you’ve installed the plugin, go to RSS Aggregator in the dashboard menu and select Add New.
-Create a name for the link, paste in the feed’s URL, and select the number of feeds you want to display.
-You can set the feed as active or paused, choose the update interval, schedule activation, and even have it to delete old feeds.
+Create a name for the link, paste it into the feed’s URL, and select the number of feeds you want to display.
+You can set the feed as active or paused, choose the update interval, schedule activation, and even have it delete old feeds.
 Choose your settings and publish the feed.